 What Is Tendonitis in the Ankle?

-What are the Symptoms of Ankle Tendonitis?
+Symptoms of Ankle Tendonitis

-Some common symptoms of ankle tendonitis are:
+Some of the most common symptoms associated with ankle tendonitis are:

 - Pain and swelling in the ankle.

 - Pain and discomfort upon moving your foot.

 - Stiffness in the ankle that makes it difficult to raise or elevate the foot.

 - Pain while sleeping.